varigence/docs/bimlflex/getting-started/index.md

 The Getting Started with BimlFlex is an end to end, step by step guide to building a Data Warehouse using BimlFlex.

-It uses the Microsoft sample database AdventureWorksLT as a sample source.
-It allows the creation of an end to end load process for a 2 or 3 layer data warehouse.
-A 2 layer process being Source to Staging to Dimensional and a 3 layer process being Source to Staging to Data Vault to Dimensional.

-More detailed information is available in the @bimlflex-user-guide
+It uses the Microsoft AdventureWorksLT sample database as a source.

 ## Prerequisites